 What remains uncertain and where more research is needed

-Animal studies suggest that intense blue light exposure can damage retinal cells, but human research has not confirmed this risk under normal screen use.
-So far, epidemiological data show no clear evidence of long-term retinal damage from typical daily exposure to digital devices.
-Experts agree that to draw firm conclusions, we need long-term human studies that measure real-world light exposure accurately and account for modern lighting environments.
+Animal studies have shown that intense blue light can harm retinal cells, but here’s the catch: human research hasn’t backed this up for normal screen use.
+The epidemiological data we have so far shows no clear evidence of long-term retinal damage from typical daily device exposure.
+Scientists are clear that we need proper long-term human studies with accurate measurements of real-world light exposure before drawing final conclusions.

 Practical checklist you can paste into your routine

-• Morning: get 15–30 minutes of daylight exposure soon after waking,
+- Morning: try to get 15–30 minutes of daylight exposure soon after waking up, do not wear sunglasses (unless light is particularly strong),

-• Day: use bright, cool light for alertness at work,
+- Day: use bright, cool light for focus at work,

-• Two hours before bed: dim lights, enable warm/night display modes, avoid social media bingeing,
+- Two hours before bed: dim lights, enable night display modes, avoid social media scrolling,

-• Bedroom: remove screens or put devices out of reach, use blackout curtains and low-glare bedside lamps,
+- Bedroom: remove screens or put devices out of reach, use curtains and subtle bedside lamps,

-• Eyes: practice 20-20-20, maintain proper distance and posture, see an eye care professional annually if symptoms persist,
+- Eyes: practice 20-20-20 method, maintain proper distance and posture, see an eye care professional if negative symptoms persist,

-• If shift working: get expert guidance on timed light exposure and sleep scheduling.
+- If shift working: get expert guidance on light exposure and sleep scheduling.

 Sources